PacificBiosciences/PacBioFileFormats/BAM.rst

 Notes:

 - QV metrics are ASCII+33 encoded as strings
-- *DeletionTag* and *SubstitutionTag* represent alternate basecalls, or "N" when there is no alternate basecall available.
-In other words, they are strings over the alphabet "ACGTN".
 - The IPD (interpulse duration) value associated with a base is the number of frames *preceding* its incorporation, while the PW (pulse width) is the number of frames during its incorporation.